rtoal/ple/berry/README.md

 ```

 ```
-berry permutations.be I like carrots          # NOT TESTED YET
+berry permutations.be I like carrots
 ```

 ```